Experiential Annenberg London

 • COMM 412 Communication and Social Movements

-• Students develop a rhetorical and historic understanding of social movements in recent history, focusing on the USA, UK and Europe.
+• Students develop a rhetorical and historical understanding of social movements in recent history, focusing on the USA, UK and Europe.
 Emphasis will be placed on the role of communication in seeking social change or in seeking to arrest social change.

 *Courses are subject to change.
 JOUR/PR courses might also be available depending on availability.